mekkablue/Glyphs-Scripts/README.md

 *In script typefaces, you may often need the Build Positional calt script.
 If you find yourself turning OT features on and off a lot, take a look at the Activate Default Features and Floating Features scripts.
 And check out the Set Palette from Window > Plugin Manager.*

 * **Activate Default Features:** In the current Edit tab, activates all OT features that are recommended to be on by default (according to the spec).
+* **Build ccmp for Hebrew Presentation Forms:** Builds the ccmp feature for precomposed `uniFBxx` glyphs, e.g. if you have pedagesh, you get 'sub pe dagesh by pedagesh' in your ccmp.
 * **Build Italic Shift Feature:** Creates and inserts GPOS feature code for shifting glyphs, e.g., parentheses and punctuation for the case feature. *Needs Vanilla.*
 * **Build Positional calt Feature:** Looks for .init, .medi, .fina, and .isol glyphs, and injects positional substitution code into your calt feature.
 If run again, will update its class and feature code.
 See this tutorial for more info: https://glyphsapp.com/tutorials/features-part-4-positional-alternates
 * **Build rand Feature:** Build rand (random) feature from .cvXX or another (numbered) suffix. *Needs Vanilla.*